More Beauty – Less Beast | The Leica SL3

 Would I buy an SL3?

 Sure, if I needed a system camera, I would definitely do it.
-I don’t see any need for an extremely fast or extremely hybrid camera (like a Canon R5, Sony A9III, etc.) for myself personally in the future either.
+Personally, I don’t see any need for an extremely fast or extremely hybrid camera (like a Canon R5, Sony A9III, etc.) in the future either.
 But I would see great advantages in the workflow (same sensor, colour science, etc. as the Q3) with the Leica SL3.
 And the camera suits me much better in terms of its philosophy and user experience than the – admittedly very impressive – ‘camera computers’ mentioned above.

 To be honest, as things stand today, I would almost rather get the new Leica Q3 43 in addition to my Q3 to have two of the same cameras with what are probably the only focal lengths I ever need.
 But I’m still resisting this reflex and sticking to my self-imposed one-camera, one-lens philosophy for the time being. 😉